nats-io/nats-architecture-and-design/adr/ADR-59.md

 ### Source Updates

-Sources **can be added or removed** after stream creation by updating the stream configuration.
-Existing source entries cannot be modified — to change a source's filter or transform, remove it and add a new one.
+Sources can be added, updated or removed after stream creation by updating the stream configuration.

 ### Duplicate Detection